weili6/li_wei_spring2017/final/readme.md

 ## Analysis 2
 - Goal: Rank change of each country in Wordl Happiness Reports of 2015 and 2016
-- Method: Calculate the difference between the columns of "Happiness Rank_2015" and "Happiness Rank_2016"; sort rows by the value of rank change; use seaborn.swarmplot
+- Method: Calculate the difference between the columns of "Happiness Rank_2015" and "Happiness Rank_2016"; sort rows by the value of rank change; define a function to extract 'Region' from two dataframes; use seaborn.swarmplot
 - Result:

 __1. Algeria has the highest rank increase__